alovajs/alovajs.github.io/versioned_docs/version-v2/tutorial/03-combine-framework/02-use-request.md

 ### UseHook usage specifications

 Please note that `useRequest` can only be used to send requests within the component.
-Outside the component, you can send requests directly through the method instance, and the use of `useRequest` needs to comply with the use hook usage rules, that is, it can only be called in the outermost layer of the function. .
+Outside the component, you can send requests directly through the method instance, and the use of `useRequest` needs to comply with the use hook usage rules, that is, it can only be called in the outermost layer of the function.

-**❌❌❌ It is not recommended to call** in a loop, conditional judgment or sub-function.
-For example, the following usage example in the click callback.
-When used in the callback function, although the request can be initiated normally, the response returned by use hook Formula data cannot be used in views, nor can it be used in loops and conditional judgments.
+**❌ It is not recommended to call** `useRequest` in a loop, conditional statement, or sub-function.
+For example, calling it inside a click callback: although the request can still be initiated normally, the reactive data returned by the useHook cannot be used in views, nor can it be used in loops or conditional statements.

 ```javascript
 // ❌ bad